readium/kotlin-toolkit/docs/guides/navigator-settings.md

     toggle(settings.publisherStyles)
 }

 // 3.
-Apply the preferences, the Navigator will in turn update its settings. navigator.applyPreferences(preferences)
+Submit the preferences, the Navigator will in turn update its settings. navigator.submitPreferences(preferences)
 ```

 ### Settings